Diacius/base.css/README.md

 Yes, it's probably yet another CSS reset, but I wanted to do things differently :D

+An example of how to use it is [my website](https://www.ginger-ninja.uk)

 ## IMPORTANT!!
 Expected HTML
 **To make the page appear properly, structure your HTML like this**!
 ```html